 4. Alternatively you can add a location(s) by zooming in on your map, click on Drop Marker to add a Marker to your Map and then drag/drop it to the desired location.

 5. Give your map a name.

-6. Now zoom in on your place marker(s) so your readers have the best map view of your location.
+6. Zoom in on your place marker(s) so your readers have the best map view of your location.